harness/developer-hub/docs/platform/role-based-access-control/add-manage-roles.md

 After configuring roles and resource group, you assign them to [users](./add-users.md), [user groups](./add-user-groups.md), and [service accounts](./add-and-manage-service-account.md).

-## Adding Account Admin permissions to users in a Custom Resource Group
+## Add permissions access to specific resources selected via Custom Resource Group
+Comment

 You can do role bindings to a user and attach the user to a specific resource group at the Account, Project, or Organization scope.
 To add new users to a custom Resource Group with role bindings, do the following: